SJ23 Tech Tip F34a, (Updated 2024-05-25) Bob Schimmel.

 The bottom of the spreader tip notched with a file to prevent the wedges from sliding sideways.
 This is a machine fit to the wedge.

 At right are the wedges dry fitted prior to grinding.
 Once the epoxy cured the excess metal was ground flat to match the contour of the spreader tube.
-It was easy to shape them with a hand file and a Dremel.
+It was shaped with a hand file and a Dremel.

 The SS washer spreads the load uniformly between the sleeve and the wedges.
 A high density vinyl tube over the wire insulates it electrically from the spreader.
-For an exact fit on Panache the position of the sleeve was marked with the mast standing and crimped when the mast was down.
-The whole assembly fits very nicely inside the vinyl spreader cap.
-The screw through the end fitting retains the wire on the spreader.
+For an exact fit on Panache the position of the sleeve was marked with the mast standing and was crimped after the mast was lowered.
+The whole assembly fits very nicely inside each vinyl spreader cap.
+The screw through the spreader tip retains the top shroud on the spreader.

 Dry fit of final assembly below, crimped at right and sealed below.

 HINT - "You could use your old shroud as a guide to position and crimp the Nicopress stop sleeve ~12' 3 5/8" from the top.
-It requires precise placement to support spreader & crimp the sleeve.
-I chose to tension the rigging for a week before I compressed the sleeves.
+But the spreaders require precise placement for equal support.
+Don't assume the old shroud is correct.
+Verify by measuring.
+I chose to tension the rigging for a week before I compressed the stop sleeves.
 Each spreader was nudged up just a bit to compress the sleeve, leaving them pointing upwards ever so slightly.
+Crimp the stop sleeve only once.

-- This copper sleeve must be slipped over the shroud before the bottom termination is fitted.
-While a round Nicopress sleeve is inexpensive, you can't afford to experiment because you have to replace an end fitting to slip a new sleeve on.
+- This copper stop sleeve must be slipped over the shroud before the bottom terminal is fitted.
+While a round Nicopress sleeve is inexpensive, you can't afford to experiment with this one because you will have to replace an end terminal to slip a new sleeve on.
+Aarch.

 TOP

-Prior to stepping the mast I modified the spreader ends with a softer turn to ease the strain on the wire.
+Prior to stepping Panache's mast I modified the spreader ends with a softer turn to ease the strain on the wire.
 See Modified Spreader Ends above.

 • With the mast down I drilled out the mast tang holes from 1/4" to 5/32" to fit the Sta-Lok fork pins.